Chester Zoo: Islands

-The zoo opened Islands at Chester Zoo in July 2015, a project extending the footprint of the zoo by 15 acres and built to the south of the west half of the current site.
+The Zoo opened Islands in July 2015, a project which extended its footprint by 15 acres southwards to the A41 boundary.

-Islands showcases areas where the zoo is involved in conservation programmes, including Sumatra, the Philippines and Indonesia.
-Visitors are able to walk between the islands via a series of bridges and can also view the animals whilst on a boat trip.
-The project also includes educational exhibits, play areas and a restaurant, the Manado Street Kitchen.
+Islands features species from the Philippines and Indonesia, areas where the Zoo is involved in in situ conservation programmes.
+Visitors are able to walk through six themed "islands" (representing Panay, Papua, Bali, Sumatra, Sumba and Sulawesi) via a series of pathways, bridges and buildings.
+The project also includes a boat ride, educational exhibits, play areas and a restaurant, the Manado Street Kitchen.